flexera-public/policy_templates/cost/aws/s3_storage_policy/README.md

-# AWS Bucket Size Check
+# AWS S3 Bucket Intelligent Tiering Check

 ## What it does